grosser/request_recorder/Readme.md

-Record your rack/rails requests and store them for future inspection
+Record your rack/rails requests and store them for future inspection + see them in your chrome console.

 Install
 =======